PAGalaxyLab/YAHFA/README.md

 ## Workaround for Method Inlining

 Hook would fail for methods that are compiled to be inlined.
 A simple workaround is to build the APP with debuggable option on, in which case the inlining optimization will not apply.
+However the option `--debuggable` of `dex2oat` is not available until API 23.
+So please take a look at machine instructions of the target by `oatdump` when a hook doesn't work.

 ## Android N Support